mouzhass/String-Searching-Algorithms-Comparison/README.md

   It uses a helper table (LPS) to skip ahead instead of restarting.

   Good for:
-  When the pattern repeats (like “abababab”)
+  When the pattern repeats (like “abababab”),
   More efficient than Naive

 3. Boyer–Moore